Winter Mantel Mix: Fresh Cedar & Faux Pine

 Fresh Garland

-The fresh garland was a mix of cedar, Leyland cypress, and spruce.
-All I did to use it on my mantel was to lay down a faux pine garland first, and then the fresh garland on top.
-I added a few red Nandina berries from David’s Mom’s house and some weaved in some tiny lights.
+The garland was a beautiful mix of cedar, Leyland cypress, and spruce.
+To style it on my mantel, I started with a base of faux pine garland, then layered the fresh greenery on top.
+A few red Nandina berries from David’s mom’s house and some tiny lights woven throughout completed the look.
+Simple, fresh, and festive!

 fresh cedar, faux pine garland for outdoor mantel